Hiscox-lab/AioMinor/README.md

 ### 1_Syn_NonSyn_aa**

-*_entropy.txt file in this folder prvides the raw nucletide varation frequency,inlcuding Transitions and transversions. *_AA.txt file in this folder prvides the raw amino acid varation frequency,inlcuding synonymous and non-synonymous substitution.
+*_entropy.txt file in this folder prvides the raw nucletide varation frequency compared to the consensus genome,inlcuding Transitions and transversions. *_AA.txt file in this folder prvides the raw amino acid varation frequency compared to the consensus genome,inlcuding synonymous and non-synonymous substitution.

 ### 2_Syn_NonSyn_filter**